SYAN83/proxycrawl/README.md

 ```

-To verify that the IP addresses are changing every time when you make a request call, you can run:
+To verify that the IP address changes every time when you make a request call, you can run:

 ```python
 response = api.test()